-Most of society's innovation systems–academic science, the patent system, open source, etc.–are “open” in the sense they are designed to facilitate knowledge disclosures amongst innovators.
-An essential difference across innovation systems, however, is whether disclosures take place only after final innovations are completed or whether disclosures relate to intermediate solutions and advances.
-We present experimental evidence showing that implementing intermediate versus final disclosures does not just create quantitative tradeoffs in shaping the rate of innovation.
-Rather, it qualitatively transforms the very nature of the innovation search process.
-Intermediate disclosures have the advantage of efficiently steering development towards improving existing solu- tions, but curtails experimentation and wider search.
-We discuss comparative advantages of systems implementing intermediate versus final disclosures.
+Most of society's innovation systems -- academic science, the patent system, open source, etc. -- are “open” in the sense that they are designed to facilitate knowledge disclosure among innovators.
+An essential difference across innovation systems is whether disclosure is of intermediate progress and solutions or of completed innovations.
+We present experimental evidence that links intermediate versus final disclosure not just with quantitative tradeoffs that shape the rate of innovation, but with transformation of the very nature of the innovation search process.
+We find intermediate disclosure has the advantage of efficiently steering development towards improving existing solution approaches, but also the effect of limiting experimentation and narrowing technological search.
+We discuss the comparative advantages of intermediate versus final disclosure policies in fostering innovation.